Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 In some societies, the feminine aspect of spirituality has been eroded in favor of a singular male representation of the divine.
 This is especially true of the Abrahamic religions of Judaism, Christianity, and Islam.
 However, the divine feminine lived on in other major world religions, such as Hinduism.
 Additionally, indigenous beliefs that had been attacked and eroded to the point of annihilation are being reborn and reconstructed today.

 Gaia, Mother Earth

 Practitioners of Hellenism, a reconstruction of ancient Greek polytheism, honor Gaia, as well as the rest of the Greek pantheon, today.
-Gaia is also worshiped by other groups such as Wiccans and in various other forms of neo-paganism.
+Gaia is also worshipped by other groups, such as Wiccans, and in various other forms of neo-paganism.

 Nerthus, German Fertility Goddess